eddieshan/ReConstruct/README.md

 An Iso Surface is the geometrical place of points with a specific value in a scalar field.
 It can be approximated by extracting an analytical function that represents it or by calculating a discrete mesh.

 The discrete mesh approach is the most common, some of its challenges are,

 - generating a mesh that is topologically correct,
 - achieving both acceptable performance and quality of the mesh.

-The reconstruction algorithms in this project are based conceptually in well known 3D reconstruction techniques.
+The 3D reconstruction algorithms in this project are based in well known 3D discrete reconstruction techniques,

+- Marching cubes, the standard implementation plus a couple experimental variations.
+- Marching tetrahedra.
+- Dual contouring.

+Standard marching cubes and dual contouring proved to be the most effective in terms of speed and mesh quality.
+Dual contouring yields a better mesh quality but is slower.

-The main implementations are optimized for performance using parallel processing, SIMD, mem tweaks, etc.
+Both are optimized using parallel processing, SIMD, mem tweaks, etc.
-Memory management needs an overhaul, the plan is moving to .NET Core and to leverage all the memory goodness it offers.

 # Design